Last Updated on

-The drying of the Aral Sea has ravaged a region roughly the size of Germany with a disease, birth defects, agricultural and economic devastation.
+The drying of the Aral Sea has ravaged a region roughly the size of Germany with disease, birth defects, agricultural and economic devastation.

 It once became a popular holiday destination in the old Soviet; with its beaches, seaside restaurants with fresh seafood, and hotels.
-But these days, you will only see ruins of the former glory.
+But these days, you will only see the ruins of the former glory.

 Moynaq is truly a depressing place, but still worth a visit if you are in Central Asia.

 It’s not easy to get to Moynaq.
 From the information I could find online, there suppose a bus a day from Nukus, but in the two days when I was in Nukus waiting around for the bus, no bus showed up, so I had to go with a shared taxi.

 Luckily, Nukus is an interesting place with the famous Igor Savitzky museum, that houses 82,000 items, ranging from antiquities from Khorezm to Karakalpak folk art, Uzbek fine art, and, uniquely, the second largest collection of Soviet and Russian art in the world after the Russian Museum in St. Petersburg.

-So after two days of waiting for the bus, I was lucky to find a shared taxi with some locals that going to Moynaq for less than 10 USD.
+So after two days of waiting for the bus, I was lucky to find a shared taxi with some locals that are going to Moynaq for less than 10 USD.

 It was for more than 200km trip.

 The road going there is littered with cotton farms everywhere (one of the main reason the Aral Sea have disappeared).